nbrons/Band_To_HeartRate/README.md

 # HeartRate Graph for the Microsoft Band and Windows Phone 8.1+
 Just playing with the MS Band API.
 I got the app to graph my heart rate, and export the heart rate to a CSV.
-This project is horribly under construction and there are zero UX considerations so the UI and UX is really bad.
-Improvements are in the works.

 # TO-DO
 - Add hover activities on graph (view individual data points)
 - Possible zoom into graph